Skip to content

 Iron Fist with Daredevil and the Avengers

-Iron Fist became a player in Daredevil‘s world during the Bendis/Maleev run–see Daredevil #38-40 in Daredevil Vol.5: Out and Daredevil #59-60 in Daredevil Vol.9: King of Hell’s Kitchen.
-Then, he teamed up with the New Avengers, which led him to the House of M event before appearing in a couple of miniseries as a supporting character and becoming really involved in Daredevil’s life (now from Brubaker and Lark):.
+Iron Fist became a player in Daredevil‘s world during the Bendis/Maleev comics run–see Daredevil #38-40 in Daredevil Vol.5: Out and Daredevil #59-60 in Daredevil Vol.9: King of Hell’s Kitchen.
+Then, he teamed up with the New Avengers, which led him to the House of M event before appearing in a couple of comic book miniseries as a supporting character and becoming involved in Daredevil’s life (now from Brubaker and Lark):.

 • Civil War